ch8n/Android-Dynamic-Module-Codelab/README.md

-# Android-Dynamic-Module-Codelab
+# AndroidBites : How to Implement Dynamic Feature modules
 Step by Step Guide to Implement android dynamic feature modules

-# AndroidBites : How to Implement Dynamic Feature modules